 - Zandalari Trolls

-Naturally, if you don't want to level a new one they will be available through the race change service.
-It's also fully intended that this system will be expanded to include more Allied Races - there have been plenty over the course of WoW's existence - and likely soon.
+If you don't want to level a new Allied Race character they will be available through the race change service.
+It is also fully intended that this system will be expanded to include more Allied Races - there have been plenty over the course of WoW's existence - and likely soon.
 We'd expect at least a couple added in patches for Battle for Azeroth, and if the system proves successful and repeatable, more in expansions going forward.

 Island Expeditions are three-player scenarios that are designed for any type of team composition - feel free to head in as a trio of tanks or healers, though it may not be as efficient.
 The goal is to obtain some Azerite for both you and your faction, and the whole thing should take under 20 minutes.